Sample forms, gift calculator & more

 Transferring IRA assets to Hampton Roads Community Foundation

 To roll over funds from an Individual Retirement Account, the client should request that the IRA's administrator make a distribution to the Hampton Roads Community Foundation.
 (If your client is taking advantage of the Charitable IRA Rollover, he or she can transfer up to $100,000.)

 Three options for the transfer

 - The IRA administrator may mail a check to the Hampton Roads Community Foundation.
 The check must be payable to "Hampton Roads Community Foundation".
 On the memo line, the administrator should add the client's name, the purpose of the gift (e.g. "establish the Smith Scholarship Fund"), and that the transfer is a distribution from the client's IRA – or add a note to that effect.
-The plan administrator can mail the check to: Lynn Watson Neumann, director of gift planning, Hampton Roads Community Foundation, 101 W. Main Street, Suite 4500, Norfolk, Virginia 23510.
-Please let us know the gift is coming by calling (757) 622-7951 or emailing Lynn at firstname.lastname@example.org.
+The plan administrator can mail the check to: Lynn Watson Neumann, general counsel and senior director of gift planning, Hampton Roads Community Foundation, 101 W. Main Street, Suite 4500, Norfolk, Virginia 23510.
+Please let us know the gift is coming by calling (757) 622-7951 or emailing Lynn at email@example.com.

 - The IRA administrator can make the check payable to "Hampton Roads Community Foundation" but deliver it to the client.
 He or she then can then mail the check (as above) or we can arrange a meeting to receive it.

 - The IRA administrator can make a cash wire transfer from the account directly to the community foundation.
 He or she should email Kay Stine, vice president for development, or call (757) 622-7951 for details.